raganwald/raganwald.github.com/_posts/2016-03-17-programs-must-be-written-for-people-to-read.md

 ### simplicity

-Of course, turning `fibonacci` into a generator this requires understanding what a generator is, and how the `take` operation converts a generator with a possibly infinite number of values into a generator that produces a fixed number of values.
+Turning `fibonacci` into a generator requires understanding what a generator is, and how the `take` operation converts a generator with a possibly infinite number of values into a generator that produces a fixed number of values.

 It's almost certainly not worth learning all this _just_ for Fibonacci numbers, but if we do learn these things and then "internalize" them, it becomes a marvellous win, because we can write something like: